🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Cluster taper candles in mixed holders down the center.

-• Use LED flameless candles if kids/pets/chaos are involved.
+• Use LED flameless candles if kids, pets, or chaos are involved.

 • Place tealights in mercury glass for a subtle shimmery glow.